Objective

 Teacher's Background Information: Progressive Personal Taxation

-A recurring theme in recent public discussion has been income and wealth inequality.
-A central flashpoint for this discussion was the 2011 Occupy Wall Street protests, with their rallying call of “We are the 99%.”
-The basis of this slogan is that following World War II, all of society shared in the significant economic growth of Western democracies.
-However, in the 1970s the richest few began taking a disproportionately larger share.
+A recurring theme in public discussion is income and wealth inequality.
+Following World War II, the significant economic growth of Western democracies was shared relatively equally between the poor and the rich.
+However, in the 1970s the richest few began taking a disproportionately larger share of the wealth.
 This shift has led to economic inequality not seen since the 1930s.
 Today, about half of the world’s wealth is owned by the richest 1% of people.

-While there will always be some degree of income and wealth inequality in market-based democracies, many experts have identified the concentration of wealth as problematic.
-As discussed in Lesson 1.3, when societies become more economically unequal, the well-being of everyone begins to disintegrate.
-Literacy, life opportunities, and life expectancy goes down for society as a whole.
+There will always be some degree of wealth inequality in liberal democracies.
+Nonetheless, many experts have identified substantial economic inequality as a serious problem.
+As discussed in Lesson 1.3, the more economic inequality in a society, the worse off that society becomes.
+Literacy, life opportunities, and even life expectancy become worse for the poor.

-Perhaps even more alarming from a democratic perspective is that the growth of economic disparity can lead to a breakdown in social cohesion.
+In fact, the growth of wealth disparity can contribute to a breakdown in mutual trust and social cohesion.

 WEALTH AND SOCIAL COHESION